 The Government Dietary Guidelines for Americans suggest that carbohydrates make up 45% to 65% of your total daily calories[*].

-There are no official guidelines for what a low-carb diet actually means as far as macro breakdown, dietary restrictions, or eating patterns.
+There are no official guidelines when it comes to low-carb diets, apart from macro breakdown, dietary restrictions, or eating patterns.

-Low-carb (also called low-carb, high-fat, or LCHF) is generally considered any diet where calories from carbs range from less than 20% of your daily calorie intake to under 45%.
+Low-carb (also called low-carb, high-fat, or LCHF) is generally considered any diet where calories from carbs range between 20% to 45% of your daily calorie intake.
 This translates to staying under roughly 200 grams of total carbs per day[*].

-Most low-carb diets also focus on food quality, cutting out high-carb refined foods like sugar, bread, pasta, soda, high-fructose corn syrup, and baked goods.
-More stringent low-carb diets may cut other carbs like fruits.
+Most low-carb diets focus on food quality, cutting out high-carb refined foods like sugar, bread, pasta, soda, high-fructose corn syrup, and baked goods.
+More strict low-carb diets may even cut other carbs like fruits.

 But a low-carb diet doesn’t define a set number of carbs to stay under each day based on your body’s needs or goals.
-It gives you room to adjust your diet and find the carb intake that makes you feel best, whether that’s 80 grams of carbs a day or 200 grams of carbs a day.
+It gives you room to adjust your diet and find the carb intake that makes you feel best, whether that’s 80 grams of carbs a day or 200.

 What Defines a Keto Diet?

-While a low-carb diet may not have any strict rules to follow, a ketogenic diet is defined by staying in a specific metabolic state called ketosis[*].
-Ketosis requires you to eat very few carbs — usually under 50 grams a day.
+While a low-carb diet may not have any strict rules to follow, a ketogenic diet is defined by staying in a specific metabolic state called ketosis.
+To get and stay in ketosis, it’s required that you eat very few net carbs — usually under 50 grams a day.

-You have to be strict about carb intake on keto, because if you eat too many carbs, your metabolism will switch off fat burning and go back to using those carbs as fuel, kicking you out of ketosis.
+You should be strict about carb intake on keto, because if you eat too many carbs, your metabolism will switch off fat burning and go back to using those carbs as fuel.
+This will kick you out of ketosis and possibly hinder all the hard work you’ve put in towards your goal weight.

-Many ketogenic dieters also find it helpful to test their ketone levels.
+Many keto followers also find it helpful to test their ketone levels.
 Testing will help you determine whether or not your body is actually in ketosis.

-The dedication to cutting carbs is worth it, though, because a ketogenic diet offers unique health benefits that a low-carb diet does not.
+The dedication to follow a keto lifestyle will pay off, as it offers one-of-a-kind health benefits that a low-carb diet does not.

 Both low-carb and keto diets are great for weight loss[*].